coup-de-foudre/tesla_coil_fm_driver/NOTES.md

       `Use Option key as Meta`.
    3. Install markdown mode (assuming you have installed the tutorial as above) using `M-x package-install RET markdown-mode RET`.

+See the documentation [here](https://tuhdo.github.io/c-ide.html#sec-2) for how to use this stuff.

 #### Company mode